-- e.
-When a person will be transported for emergency admission, members are advised to call EMS to make the transport in the following circumstances: - i.
-The person is combative. - A member shall ride in the ambulance during the transport of the combative person. - ii.
-The person requires medical attention (P&P 7-350). - iii.
-The person is unable to walk due to a medical or physical condition or other circumstances. - f. e.
-In the event a dispute arises regarding the MPD's Transporting Transportation for Emergency Admission section, a Supervisor will be called to the scene. - g. f.-MN Statute section 253B.051 Subd.
+e.
+In the event a dispute arises regarding the MPD's Transporting for Emergency Admission section, a Supervisor will be called to the seene.

+iii.
+MN Statute section 253B.051 Subd.
 1(e) states that "as far as practicable, a peace officer who provides transportation for a person placed in a treatment facility, state-operated treatment program, or community-based treatment program under this subdivision must not be in uniform and must not use a vehicle visibly marked as a law enforcement vehicle."
-If a transport is required and unmarked and non-uniformed resources are available, members officers should use those to make the transport.
+If a transport is required and unmarked and non-uniformed resources are available, officers members should use those to make the transport.